 The List:

-- CFI – “Child and Family Investigator.”
-A Child and Family Investigator is an impartial professional that the court can appoint to investigate the circumstances surrounding the case and compile a report recommending a parenting plan for the court to consider.
+- CFI – Child and Family Investigator.
+A Child and Family Investigator is an impartial professional that the court can appoint to investigate the circumstances surrounding the case and compile a report recommending a parenting plan for the court to review and consider when determining parenting time, decision-making rights, requests to relocate, etc.

 - MPO or MRO – Mandatory Protection Order or Mandatory Restraining Order.
 Some criminal charges require the court to put in place a protection order while the criminal case is being addressed.
 These protection orders that must accompany certain criminal charges are known as mandatory protection orders.

-- “Pet” – Petitioner.
+- Pet – Petitioner.
 The party who filed the case.

-- PRE – “Parental Responsibilities Evaluator.”
+- PRE – Parental Responsibilities Evaluator.
 A Parental Responsibilities Evaluator is a mental health professional that will investigate the circumstances surrounding a case and compile a report similar, but more in depth, to that of a CFI.
-One of the big differences between a PRE and a CFI is that a PRE can delve into and test for issues like addictions or mental health diagnoses which could impact the recommendation provided to the court.
+One of the big differences between a PRE and a CFI is that a PRE, unlike a CFI, can delve into and test for issues like addictions or mental health diagnoses which could impact the recommendation provided to the court.

-- “Resp” – Respondent.
+- Resp – Respondent.
 The party to the case that did not file the case.

 - SFS – Sworn Financial Statement.
 If child support, maintenance, and/or division of assets and debts need to be addressed each party will need to complete and file a Sworn Financial Statement which details their income, expenses, assets, and debts.